When it comes to carbon monoxide (CO) safety, we all have a role to play in protecting ourselves, our families and our communities.

 • Chimneys or vents that are dirty or plugged

-Most Ontario households have, on average, four to six appliances that produce carbon monoxide.
+Most Ontario homes contain four to six appliances capable of producing carbon monoxide.

 Where should a CO alarm be located in the home?

-• Outside all sleeping areas of your home or cottage
+• Outside all sleeping areas and on every level of a home or cottage

 Common Sources of Carbon Monoxide

 Proper placement of a CO alarm is important.
-In general, the human body is most vulnerable to the effects of CO during sleeping hours, so an alarm should be located in or as near as possible to the sleeping area of the home.
+In general, the human body is most vulnerable to the effects of CO during sleeping hours, so an alarm should be located in or as near as possible to the sleeping area of the home, as well as every level of the home.

-If only one alarm is being installed, it should be located outside the sleeping area, where it can wake you if you are asleep.
+If only one alarm is being installed on that level, it should be located outside the sleeping area, where it can wake you if you are asleep.

-Where sleeping areas are located in separate parts of the home, an alarm should be provided outside of each area.
+Where sleeping areas are located in separate parts of the level, an alarm should be provided outside each area.

 Unlike smoke, which rises to the ceiling, CO mixes with the air.
 Recognizing this, a CO alarm should be located at knee height (which is about the same as prone sleeping height).
 Due to the possibility of tampering or damage by pets, children, vacuum cleaners and the like, it may be located up to chest height.
 To work properly, a CO alarm should not be blocked by furniture, draperies or other obstructions to normal airflow.